Sliman Mansour

-Sliman Mansour (also Suleiman or Suliman, سليمان منصور, born 1947) is a Palestinian painter, sculptor, author and cartoonist, considered a leading figure among contemporary Palestinian artists.
-Mansour is considered an artist of intifada whose work captures the cultural concept of sumud.
-His paintings which have been exhibited around the world reflect the Palestinian struggle and include images of women in Palestinian traditional clothing and Levantine tree-filled landscapes.
+Sliman Mansour (also Suleiman or Suliman; سليمان منصور; 27 July 1947 – 24 August 2026) was a Palestinian painter, sculptor, author, and cartoonist, considered a leading figure among contemporary Palestinian artists.
+He was considered an artist of intifada whose work captured the cultural concept of sumud.
+His paintings, which have been exhibited around the world, reflect the Palestinian struggle and include images of women in traditional clothing and Levantine tree-filled landscapes.
 In 1987, he was part of the New Visions collective that boycotted Israeli supplies and instead used local natural Palestinian materials.

-Palestinian artist and scholar Samia Halaby has identified Mansour as part of the Liberation Art Movement and cites his important work as an artist and cultural practitioner before and after the Intifada.
+Palestinian artist and scholar Samia Halaby has identified Mansour as part of the Liberation Art Movement and cited his important work as an artist and cultural practitioner before and after the First Intifada.

-Biography
+Life and career

-Mansour was born in 1947, one year before the Nakba, in Birzeit north of Jerusalem.
-He studied art at the Bezalel Academy of Arts and Design in Jerusalem, where he was taught Abstract expressionism, a trend he didn't want to study, he wanted to paint more realistic things from life.
+Mansour was born on 27 July 1947, one year before the Nakba, in Birzeit north of Jerusalem.
+He studied art at the Bezalel Academy of Arts and Design in Jerusalem, graduating in 1970.
+At the academy, he was taught abstract expressionism, a trend he did not want to study since he wanted to paint more realistic subjects from life.
 He developed a realist style of painting, depicting the daily life of those living and rooted in Palestine.